-CONSTANT_CASE Usage: When and Why to Use All-Caps with Underscores
+CONSTANT_CASE Usage: All-Caps with Underscores

 SCREAMING_SNAKE_CASE explained: where it's used, why it signals immutability, and how to apply it consistently across Python, JS, and Java.